-Risk provisions for loans and advances to customers measured at amortised cost
+1 Risk provisions for loans and advances to customers measured at amortised cost

-(1) In the consolidated financial statements, loans and advances to customers measured at amortised cost amounting to € 199,175 million (30.9 % of total assets) are reported under the balance sheet item "Loans and advances to customers".
-As of 31 December 2023, there is an allowance for credit losses for the loan portfolio consisting of specific and general loan loss provisions of \in 2,196 million in total.
-The measurement of risk provisioning in customer credit business is determined in particular by the structure and quality of the loan portfolio, macroeconomic factors and the estimates of the executive directors with regard to future loan defaults, among other things, also considering the further development of macroeconomic factors on the customer lending business.
+1 In the consolidated financial statements, loans and advances to customers measured at amortised cost amounting to \in 202.951 million (30.8 % of total assets) are reported under the balance sheet item "Loans and advances to customers".
+As of 31 December 2024, there is an allowance for credit losses for the loan portfolio consisting of specific and general loan loss provisions of € 2.788 million in total.
+The measurement of risk provisioning in customer credit business is determined in particular by the structure and guality of the loan portfolio, macroeconomic factors and the estimates of the executive directors with regard to future loan defaults, among other things, also considering the further development of macroeconomic factors on the customer lending business.
 The amount of specific loan loss provisions corresponds to the difference between the outstanding loan amount and the present value of the cash flows still expected from the loan.
 Existing collateral are taken into account.
 Portfolio loan loss provisions are created for foreseeable counterparty risks in the lending business that have not yet been specified for individual borrowers.
 For this purpose, general loan loss provisions are recognized for loans not individually impaired in the amount of the expected loss for an observation period of twelve months, unless the credit default risk increased significantly since initial recognition.
 In the event of a significant increase in credit risk, a general loan loss provision is recognized for the expected losses over the remaining term of the loan in issue.
 To take into account current economic developments due to macroeconomic conditions, the Group updated the macroeconomic forecasts and made expert-based adjustments to the model-based probability of default profiles (shift factors) and classified the credit risk of not individually impaired loans as a whole as significantly increased for particularly affected portfolios.
-In calculating risk provisions, the Group also incorporated so-called post-model adjustments for the retail installment loan business.

-These post-model adjustments take into account the expectations of the executive directors with regard to existing uncertainties in customer behaviour due to new legal frameworks and some other risk drivers that have not yet been considered in the models, including the shift factors.
+In the recognition of risk provisions, the group has also made further adjustments for the retail installment loan business.
+These adjustments take into account the expectations of the executive directors with regard to existing uncertainties in the retail installment loan business that have not yet been considered in the models, including the shift factors, concerning default probabilities, recovery rates in case of default, and the timing of loan replacements.

-The value adjustments in the customer credit business are highly significant for the assets, liabilities and financial performance of the Group and also involve considerable scope for judgment of the executive directors with regard to macroeconomic forecasts and the shift factors used, the overall rating of the credit risk of portfolios, the post-model adjustments as well as the cash flows still expected from an individually impaired loan exposure.
-In addition, the valuation parameters applied, which are also subject to significant uncertainties due to the impact of macroeconomic factors, have a significant influence on the recognition and amount of any necessary value adjustments.sAgainst this background, this matter was of particular significance in the context of our audit.
+The value adjustments in the customer credit business are highly significant for the assets, liabilities and financial performance of the Group and also involve considerable scope for judgment of the executive directors with regard to macroeconomic forecasts and the shift factors used, the overall rating of the credit risk of portfolios, the further adjustments as well as the cash flows still expected from an individually impaired loan exposure.
+In addition, the valuation parameters applied, which are also subject to significant uncertainties due to the impact of macroeconomic factors, have a significant influence on the recognition and amount of any necessary value adjustments.
+Against this background, this matter was of particular significance in the context of our audit.